Voxco logo white

 This is also a percentage, and it represents how much one can expect the results of your survey to represent the views of the local population.
 The lower the margin of error, the more accurate your survey will be.

 Your confidence level needs to be represented by a z-score.
-There are common z-scores for commonly used percentages which is as follows:
+There are common z-scores for commonly used percentages which are as follows:

 90% – Z Score = 1.645